Back

 STRATEGIC VALUE

-The chat surface is the scalable front door.
 New output formats can be added as quick-action cards without redesigning the interface.
 The interaction model holds regardless of how the AI engine evolves underneath.

 Core Feature #2